top of page

 Storm runoff not only delivers water but also deposits a new generation of seeds.
 Washes function like natural seed conveyors.
 Seeds collected from slopes and canyons are swept downstream by flash floods, settling in concentrated patches as the water slows.
 However, most plants require more than a single flash flood to trigger germination.
 While flooding can disperse seeds and deposit them in fresh sediment, successful germination depends on a specific combination of conditions.

 Seeds need adequate rainfall beyond the initial storm to keep the soil moist for an extended period, not just briefly wet.
 Cooler temperatures, typically in fall or winter, reduce evaporation and stress on young seedlings.
-The seeds also require consistent moisture over several days or weeks, allowing them time to absorb water and begin to grow.
+The seeds also require consistent moisture for several days or weeks, allowing them time to absorb water and begin growingthe .

-In addition, they must be buried at the right depth.
+In addition, seed must be buried at the right depth.
 Deep enough to stay moist and protected from drying out, but shallow enough for the seedling to reach the surface.

 Once these conditions are met, the seeds rapidly awaken, and wildflowers begin to sprout.
 Without this combination of conditions, seeds may remain dormant in the soil for years, waiting for the right moment in this unpredictable desert environment.